 How Can I Help my Child's Sleep Problems?

-If your child is sleep walking, wetting the bed, or experiencing other sleep disturbances such as night terrors, talk with his doctor.
+If your child is sleep walking, wetting the bed, or experiencing other sleep disturbances such as night terrors, talk with their doctor.
 Sometimes, emotional stress is the culprit.
 In most cases of emotional stress, the problem can be easily resolved with a few behavioral interventions.

 What Is a Sleep Study?

-An overnight sleep study, or polysomnography, may be recommended for your child, especially if he has excessive daytime sleepiness, problems staying asleep, or OSA.
+An overnight sleep study, or polysomnography, may be recommended for your child, especially if they have excessive daytime sleepiness, problems staying asleep, or OSA.
 The sleep study will help determine if your child has a diagnosable problem such as pure snoring, obstructive sleep apnea, restless legs syndrome, or another sleep problem.
 These disorders may require specific therapy that your child's doctor will prescribe or your child might be sent to a specialist who may be able to help.